guolinke/lightgbm-ci-docker/README.md

 # lightgbm-ci-docker

-This is the docker for LightGBM CI
+This project is used to build container images that can be used to test LightGBM in operating systems not supported by continouus integration services.